sourceplusplus/demo-java/README.md

 This project holds standalone demonstrations of Source++ features available for Java.
 These demonstrations are meant to be used as a reference for how to use Source++ in your own projects.

+## How to use?

+Install the Source++ plugin via the JetBrains Marketplace by searching for: `Source++`.
+Alternatively, you can download the plugin directly from [here](https://plugins.jetbrains.com/plugin/12033-source-).

+Once the plugin is installed, check out the demos below.
+Each demo contains instructions explaining how to use it.

 ## Demos

 ### [Tail Logs](./src/main/java/spp/demo/command/TailLogs.java)